Hands-on: Try the Get Started - Terraform Cloud tutorials.

 - No-Code Provisioning: The no-code provisioning workflow creates a new workspace and deploys a no-code ready module's resources in it.

-You must be a member of a team with manage workspaces permissions to create a workspace.
+You must be a member of a team with manage all projects permissions, manage all workspaces permissions, or admin permissions for a project to create a workspace.

-The workspace creation process varies depending on the workflow you choose (e.g., CLI-driven).
+The workspace creation process varies depending on the workspace workflow you choose (VCS, API, or CLI-driven).
 To create a workspace in the Terraform Cloud UI:

-- Click Workspaces to view a list of the workspaces within your organization.
+Click Projects & workspaces to view a list of the workspaces within your organization.

 Note: Depending on your provider, you may need to change which account's repositories are shown.
 You can also scroll to the bottom of the list and enter the repository ID in the text field if it is not immediately visible.